paperless-ngx/paperless-ngx/README.md

 ## Added
 - **A new single page UI** built with bootstrap and Angular.
 Its much more responsive than the django admin pages.
 It features the follwing improvements over the old django admin interface:
+  - *Dashboard.* The landing page shows some useful information, such as statistics, recently scanned documents, file uploading, and possibly more in the future.
   - *Document uploading on the web page.* This is very crude right now, but gets the job done.
 It simply uploads the documents and stores them in the configured consumer directory.
 The API for that has always been in the project, there simply was no form on the UI to support it.
   - *Full text search* with a proper document indexer: The search feature sorts documents by relevance to the search query, highlights query terms in the found documents and provides autocomplete while typing the query.
 This is still very basic but will see extensions in the future.
   - *Saveable filters.* Save filter and sorting presets and optionally display a couple documents of saved filters (i.e., your inbox sorted descending by added date, or tagged TODO, oldest to newest) on the dash board.